 The Mass for New Catholics, celebrated by the Cardinal, takes place at the Cathedral during the Easter season.
-This year this is planned to take place on Saturday 11th May 2024 at 6pm.
+This year this will take place on Saturday 10th May 2025 at 6pm, with a talk and refreshments provided for them and their guests at 4.30pm in Vaughan House, Westminster.